rimba-joe/alx-higher_level_programming/0x00-python-hello_world/README.md

 write a python script that prints a sentence
 3. print integer-
 write a python script to print integer stored in a variable
+4. print float-
+write a python script to print float stored in a variable